-Graduate students in the Environmental Engineering Program may pursue one of three graduate degrees.
-The Department of Civil and Environmental Engineering offers M.S. and PhD degrees (with emphasis in environmental engineering) and the Environmental Engineering Program offers the M.S. degree.
-The latter degree is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).
+Graduate students in the Environmental and Water Resources Engineering Program may pursue one of three graduate degrees.
+The Department of Civil and Environmental Engineering offers M.S. and PhD degrees in Civil Engineering (with emphasis in environmental engineering) and the EWRE Program offers the M.S. in Environmental Engineering degree.
+The latter degree is accredited by the Engineering Accreditation Commission of ABET, Inc..

 The material presented below is provided for the information and guidance of graduate students and their faculty advisors.
-Regulations governing the degrees come from three levels: the Graduate School, the Department of Civil and Environmental Engineering, and the Environmental Engineering Program.
+Regulations governing the degrees come from three levels: the Graduate School, the Department of Civil and Environmental Engineering, and the EWRE Program.
 Your faculty advisor (see Advising) will assist you in the planning of your graduate degree program so that you meet all requirements; however, the ultimate responsibility lies with the student.

-There are certain documents/information sources you should have so you can meet all requirements.
-From the Graduate School you should obtain the current copies of the Graduate School Bulletin and the Graduate School Handbook or be familiar with online versions of these sources.
+There are certain documents/information sources you should have access to so you can meet all requirements.
+From the Graduate School you should refer to the current copies of the Graduate School Bulletin and the Graduate School Handbook.
 These documents provide information about Graduate School regulations, registration, due dates, thesis and dissertation requirements, etc.